 if SCAVCs are a fixed amount, the employer’s share continues to be payable.
 The member’s share is only payable if there is sufficient pensionable pay to cover the deduction.
 Otherwise, the member’s share is paused until the member next receives sufficient pensionable pay

-if the SCAVCs are based on a percentage of pensionable pay and the member is on child-related leave (ie ordinary maternity or adoption leave, paternity leave, paid parental bereavement leave, paid shared parental leave, paid additional maternity leave or paid additional adoption leave), the member’s share continues to be payable at that percentage from the member’s pensionable pay, if any.
+if the SCAVCs are based on a percentage of pensionable pay and the member is on child-related leave (ordinary maternity or adoption leave, paternity leave, paid parental bereavement leave, paid shared parental leave, paid additional maternity leave or paid additional adoption leave), the member’s share continues to be payable at that percentage from the member’s pensionable pay, if any.
 The employer’s share, however, is the relevant percentage of the pensionable pay the member would have received but for the leave

 if the SCAVCs are based on a percentage of pensionable pay and the member is not on child-related leave, both the member’s and employer’s share continue to be payable at that percentage from the member’s pensionable pay, if any